Seattle Painting Classes & Workshops

 - We offer fun, affordable painting classes and workshops, held in Seattle on the University of Washington campus.

 - Sponsored by Classesandworkshop.com and the University of Washington’s ASUW Experimental College

 - Non-credit courses for the general community – open to everyone!

 - Oil Pastel Painting

 Painting is fun!
-And acrylics are a great medium to start with.
-In this Seattle painting class, you’ll learn how to mix and blend acrylics, how to use brushes, and how to paint some simple objects and landscapes.
+In this beginning Acrylic Painting class, you’ll learn how to mix and blend acrylics, use brushes, and paint some simple objects and landscapes.
 Even if you don’t know an artist’s brush from a toothbrush, you’ll have fun and get off to a good start.
-NOTE: You can take this class as a five-week course or a one-day workshop.

 Color theory is fun!
 Whether you’re making a painting or other art project, designing a website, planning a wedding, redecorating your home, or just want to learn about color theory for the fun of it, this class will help

 Imagine having a drawing tool that lets you “paint” in rich, beautiful colors as if you were making an oil painting — anytime, anywhere — with no mess, no solvent, and no brushes.
 Oil pastels are a mixture of oil, wax and vivid pigment in stick form that is portable and clean.
 Take a walk, take a hike, take a drive in the woods and take ‘em along.
 Come join us in exploring this wonderful and versatile medium.
 You will create some beautiful art to take home.
 MORE INFO – CLICK HERE!

 In this fun and focused Seattle portrait painting class, students will learn how to paint portraits with oils.
 Students will learn how to paint quickly, making short monochrome studies, focusing on the large ideas first, then adding details.
 We’ll then add in color, learning how the face can hold not just yellows, peaches and browns, but the entire spectrum of colors.